How to Low-Carb: Tips and Recipes for a Low-Carb Lifestyle

 This post may contain affiliate links.
 Please read my disclaimer for more information.

-I was onto something with the Keto diet, but following the Keto diet long-term is not really sustainable nor, in my opinion, advisable.
-So, what’s the difference between a low carb diet and the keto diet?
-Don’t they both call for going eating very few carbs?
-Well, yes and no. In this post, I’ll detail the difference between the two and how you can eat low carb for effective and sustained weight loss.
+I was onto something with the Keto diet, but following the Keto diet long-term is not sustainable nor, in my opinion, advisable.
+So, what’s the difference between a low-carb diet and the keto diet?
+Don’t they both call for eating very few carbs?
+Well, yes and no. In this post, I’ll detail the difference between the two and how you can eat low-carb for effective and sustained weight loss.

 What Is A Low Carb Diet?